HelpfulStranger999/ix21bot/README.md

-This is the work-in-progress bot for streamer Oliverix21.
-This bot is being coded in Java with Pircbot.
-It is being temporarily called ix21bot, though the final name has not yet been decided.
+This project is a currently work in progress Twitch chat bot for twitch streamer Oliverix21, being written in Java and using the Pircbot framework.
+The name, ix21bot, is the in-development name, since the name for the bot has not been finalized yet.

-twitch.tv/oliverix21